One of the most effective strategies you can use to radically shape how your toddler eat is this:

 For the rest of you, those parents among us whose kids haven’t totally fallen off the deep end yet, think about this: Most parents feed their infants a fruit-and-vegetable-dominated diet.

 In other words, I am not really suggesting anything too radical.
-I’m merely proposing that as your infants turn into toddlers that you keep up the good work.
+I’m merely proposing that as your infants turn into toddlers that you keep up the good work — a fruit and a vegetable every day, at all snacks and meals.
+Shouldn’t be too hard.

 One reason infants are so accommodating in the Fruits-and-Vegetable department is that they don’t know any better.